 - Tenant Evictions: These must follow the state’s laws.
 You must have a legitimate reason and follow the statewide process to obtain a court order.

 - Security Deposit Rules: Landlords requiring security deposits from first-time renters have certain responsibilities they must abide by.
-Including, abiding by the limit and returning it within 45 days after the tenant moves out.
+Including abiding by the limit and returning it within 45 days after the tenant moves out.

 - Rent Increase Rules: Virginia doesn’t have rent control laws.
 Because of this, you can raise rent by any amount.
 You can also do so as often as you like.
 That said, you must notify the tenant 30 days in advance before doing so.
 The increment must also not be borne out of retaliation or discrimination.